How to Write Alluring Teasers for Direct Mail Fundraising Packages

 - Function: Challenge the reader.
 Example: "Take this simple quiz to learn your Health I.Q."

 Warwick says none of these teasers guarantee that your reader will open your appeal.
 And, indeed, there is a lot of argument about teasers.
 However, some research has suggested that for nonprofit mailings, design elements on the envelope, such as colorful design and teasers, may encourage the recipient to open the mailer.

 On the other hand, no teaser is better than a lousy one.
 Warwick even says that terrible teasers can make a direct mail envelope look more like junk mail than something from a friend.

 One trick when writing teasers is to ask, does this make my mailing look like junk mail or as though it could be from a good friend?

 Warwick's teasers, however, are not lame.
 He gives us 30 real-life teasers that are his favorites.
-I include just eight here, and it was hard to choose:
+Eight are included below: